 Now consider what observer A sees happening.
-She sees the light from the right at the same time that she sees the light from the left.
-Since both lamps are the same distance from her in her reference frame, from her perspective, the flashes occurred at the same time.
+Since both lamps are the same distance from her in her reference frame and the train is moving to the right, she perceives the flash from the right-hand bulb occurring before the left-hand bulb.
 Here a relative velocity between observers affects whether two events are observed to be simultaneous.
-Simultaneity is not absolute
+Simultaneity is not absolute..

 This illustrates the power of clear thinking.
 We might have guessed incorrectly that if light is emitted simultaneously, then two observers halfway between the sources would see the flashes simultaneously.
 But careful analysis shows this not to be the case.
-Einstein was brilliant at this type of thought experiment (in German, "Gedankenexperiment").
+Einstein was brilliant at this type of thought experiment (in German,

+"Gedankenexperiment").
 He very carefully considered how an observation is made and disregarded what might seem obvious.
 The validity of thought experiments, of course, is determined by actual observation.
 The genius of Einstein is evidenced by the fact that experiments have repeatedly confirmed his theory of relativity.